mikependon/RepoDB.NET/pages/features/implicitmapping.md

     .PropertyHandler<DateTimeKindToUtcPropertyHandler>(); // Define the PropertyHandler of the .NET CLR type
 ```

-The priority of the mapping is first identified via  attribute-level followed by property-level and then by type-level.
+The priority of the mapping is first identified via an attribute-level, then followed by a property-level and lastly by a type-level.

 > The [FluentMapper](/mapper/fluentmapper) is using the following classes ([ClassMapper](/mapper/classmapper), [ClassHandlerMapper](/mapper/classhandlermapper), [IdentityMapper](/mapper/identitymapper), [PrimaryMapper](/mapper/primarymapper), [PropertyHandlerMapper](/mapper/propertyhandlermapper), [PropertyMapper](/mapper/propertymapper) and [TypeMapper](/mapper/typemapper)) underneath to establish the proper mappings.